shonigman/PythonUnemployment/README.md

 ## Installation and Operation

 In order to view this project, you will need to download the "PythonProject.html" file.
 Then you can open that file in the web browser of you choice.
+Alternatively, you should also be able to right-click the "PythonProject.html" file and select "Open in another tab".

 ## Files